H. C. Coombs: Other activities

 In 1972, he was The Australians inaugural Australian of the Year, an award created in competition to the more widely recognised Victorian Australia Day Council's Australian of the Year.

 From 1972 to 1975, Coombs served as a consultant to Prime Minister Whitlam, but his influence was resented by other ministers.
 He found the experience of the first Labor government since 1949 disappointing.
 He disapproved of the events that led up to the Loans Affair of 1975 and the 1975 Australian constitutional crisis, which led to the dismissal of Whitlam's government by the Governor-General, Sir John Kerr.
 He advised Whitlam not to resort to unorthodox means of financing government operations when the Senate blocked supply, but Whitlam did so anyway.
 Although he regarded the dismissal as scandalous, his estrangement from Whitlam meant that he took little subsequent part in politics.

-In 1974 Whitlam announced the Royal Commission on Australian Government Administration, chaired by Coombs, which was tasked with examining the purpose, functions, organisation and management of Australian Government bodies and the structure and management of the Australian Public Service.
+In 1974, Whitlam announced the Royal Commission on Australian Government Administration, chaired by Coombs, which was tasked with examining the purpose, functions, organisation and management of Australian Government bodies and the structure and management of the Australian Public Service.
 The commission reported in 1976 recommending greater autonomy for public servants' decisions. this included employment and finance decisions that had been controlled by central departments such as the Public Service Board.
 Public servants would also be subject to performance reviews.
 The Liberal government of Malcolm Fraser largely ignored the recommendations, focusing on reducing the size of the Public Service and introducing accountability mechanisms.

 In 1976, Coombs resigned all his posts and became a visiting fellow at the Centre for Resource and Environmental Studies at the Australian National University, where he developed a new interest in environmental issues.
 However, Aboriginal affairs remained his greatest passion and, in 1979, he launched the Aboriginal Treaty Committee, calling for a formal treaty between Australia and the Aboriginal people.
 The idea gained much public support but neither the Fraser government nor its successor, Bob Hawke's Labor government, took it up.
 From 1977 to 1979, Coombs was the president of the Australian Conservation Foundation.

-Coombs deplored the breakdown of the postwar Keynesian economic consensus represented by Thatcherism, and in his 1990 book The Return of Scarcity he proposed a Common Wealth Estate to ensure a more equitable distribution of wealth.
-He suffered a disabling stroke in late-1995 and died in Sydney in 1997.
+Coombs deplored the breakdown of the postwar Keynesian economic consensus, represented by Thatcherism, and in his 1990 book The Return of Scarcity he proposed a Common Wealth Estate to ensure a more equitable distribution of wealth.